greenplum-db/gpdb/gpdb-doc/markdown/install_guide/migrate-oss-to-vmware.html.md

 >**Note**
 >if you are sourcing a symbolic link (`/usr/local/greenplum-db`) in your profile files, the symbolic link will redirect to the newly installed gpdb folder; no action is necessary.

-8. Source the environment file you just edited.
+7. Source the environment file you just edited.
 For example:

 ```
 $ source ~/.bashrc
 ```

-9. Once all segment hosts have been updated, log into the database as the `gpadmin` user and restart your Greenplum Database system:
+9. Once all segment hosts have been updated, log into the Greenplum databse coordinator as the `gpadmin` user and restart your Greenplum Database system:

 ```
 $ su - gpadmin
 $ gpstart
 ```

-10. Log into the commercial VMware Greenplum Database coordinator host as the Greenplum administrative user and check the database version:
+10. Check the database version:

 ```
 $ su - gpadmin